Utopian selections from "Founding Texts" of European America

 Art depicting the signing and writing of the Declaration of Independence

-In late 1700s "all men" probably indicated "white men with property"--that is, equality limited to particular race, gender, and class
+example: "all men" in late 1700s probably indicated "white men with property"--that is, equality is limited to particular race, gender, and class

 For 200+ years, however, the official or legal limits on equality have expanded to include, in order:

 --black men's rights (13th, 14th Amendments after Civil War)